Holes in Sheets: Double-Threshold Rupture of Draining Liquid Films

 In more realistic situations, additional physics can delay the initial rupture (for example, due to chemical or thermal heterogeneity), allowing the sheet to drain longer and thin more broadly before the hole forms.
 We represent such delays in our model by a larger initial cavity distortion characterized by an increased polar angle $\theta$ (fig.~\ref{fig:schematic}c).
 Simulations at $Bo=0$ with varied $\theta$ reveal a clear geometry-controlled threshold: for sufficiently large distortions (large $\theta$), the hole opens even without any driving, whereas for smaller initial distortions the hole heals (fig.~\ref{fig:shape}b).
 This confirms the second threshold of the double-threshold framework: a sufficiently large initial cavity alone can trigger sheet rupture in the absence of external forcing.
-Moreover, at very high viscosity (large $Oh$), the opening-healing transition occurs at a nearly constant $\theta \approx 0.09\pi$, consistent with the $R_h/h_0 \approx 0.29$ criterion seen in our simulations at large $Oh$.
-As $Oh$ decreases (inertia-dominated regime), this critical distortion $\theta_c$ rises, since added inertia aids rim closure—requiring a larger initial opening to overcome healing.
+Moreover, at very high viscosity (large Oh), the opening–healing transition occurs at a nearly constant opening angle $\theta \approx 0.09\pi$.
+Remarkably, this transition, when expressed in terms of $R_h/h_0$, gives the same result as the Taylor--Michael criterion $R_h/h_0 \approx 0.29$.
+However, as $Oh$ decreases (inertia-dominated regime), this critical distortion $\theta_c$ rises, since added inertia aids rim closure—requiring a larger initial opening to overcome healing.
 Remarkably, sheets that do open exhibit non-monotonic cavity growth (fig.~\ref{fig:shape}c).
 Surface tension first drives the cavity edges apart, causing radial cavity growth, but the induced inertia pulls the rim inward and temporarily reduces the cavity radius.
 However, the cavity remains large enough to overcome healing by this recoil and eventually opens with the Taylor--Culick mechanism.

 {\it Effect of off-center bubbles} -- Thus far we considered sheet-centered bubbles ($\chi/R_0 = 0$) with simultaneous holes at both poles; in practice, an off-center bubble ($\chi/R_0 \neq 0$) breaks this symmetry.
 For $\chi/R_0 > 0$, only the thinner pole ruptures initially, leaving a draining liquid bridge at the opposite pole.
 If the offset is very small ($\chi \to 0$), that remaining bridge is extremely thin and often ruptures almost immediately due to van der Waals forces -- essentially the symmetric outcome.
 For moderate asymmetry, however, the first opening launches a capillary wave that travels toward the far pole and drives fluid into the intact bridge (fig.~\ref{fig:asymmetry}), temporarily replenishing it and suppressing prompt hole nucleation there -- unlike the symmetric case (fig.~\ref{fig:asymmetry}a).